Kees Akerboom Jr.

-Kees Akerboom Jr. (born 20 December 1983) is a retired Dutch basketball player.
+Kees Akerboom Jr. (born 20 December 1983) is a Dutch former basketball player.
 Kees is the son of Kees Akerboom Sr., a former successful professional basketball player as well.
 During the majority of his career, Akerboom played with Den Bosch, which he won three DBL championships with.
 He also played for the Netherlands national basketball team during his career.

 Professional career

 Akerboom started his professional career with the same team as his father did, EiffelTowers Den Bosch in the Dutch Eredivisie.

 On 29 May 2004, Akerboom signed with MPC Capitals from Groningen.

 After two seasons with the Capitals, Akerboom returned to EiffelTowers.
 He won his first Dutch championship in 2007.
 He won his second in 2012, after beating ZZ Leiden 4–1 in the Finals.
 In 2015, Akerboom won his third championship after beating Donar 4–1 in the Finals.

 On 31 May 2018, Akerboom announced his retirement at the age of 34.
 He set a new all-time record for games played for Den Bosch, with 671 games.
 His jersey number 12 was retired by Den Bosch.